-James 1:27 also tells us that, “Every good and perfect gift is from above.”
+James 1:17 also tells us that, “Every good and every perfect gift is from above.”
 The Bible is full of accounts of giving and receiving gifts as a way to demonstrate care and love for others.
 We, as parents, can certainly imitate this model by giving gifts as one expression of love to our children.

 Knowing God is a gift giver opened the door for me as a parent to follow His generosity with those I love most: my family.
 As a mom, I enjoyed the quest to find or create presents tailored for each of my little ones as a way to demonstrate my individual love for them, just as God does for me.

 But if we’re truly going to copy our Heavenly Father’s example of gift giving, we have to know and imitate all of God’s nature, not just His generous love.
 For instance, God in His infinite knowledge doesn’t always give us what we want.
 As the perfect parent, He wisely gives us what we need but not so much that we don’t trust Him by faith anymore.

 I’ve experienced this limited and sometimes no giving by God many more times than I would have liked.
 I have old journals filled with prayer requests, hopes, desires, and longings that seemed at the time to be unanswered and unfulfilled.
 I imagine now the reasons were varied; it wasn’t His timing, it wasn’t best for me then or ever, or it wasn’t what I needed most but was only something I wanted.